Ar-zz-duboy/Arduboy/README.md

 This is a development branch and considered highly unstable.
 Do not use this branch for your game or application.

+### Testing

+The included `Makefile` can be used to compile and test modifications to the library.
+See `test/scripts/arduino.sh` for a system boostrap; the variables in the `Makefile` will need to be adjusted to match your system.

 #### Branches
 A list of important Arduboy branches.